+All systems shall be able to create reports summarizing the vote data on multiple levels.

+All systems shall provide capabilities to:

 - a.
-All systems shall be able to create reports summarizing the vote data on multiple levels. - b.
-All systems shall provide capabilities to: - i.
-Support geographic reporting, which requires the reporting of all results for each contest at the precinct level and additional jurisdiction levels - ii.
-Produce a printed report of the number of ballots counted by each tabulator - iii.
-Produce a printed report for each tabulator of the results of each contest that includes the votes cast for each selection, the count of undervotes, and the count of overvotes - iv.
-Produce a consolidated printed report of the results for each contest of all votes cast (including the count of ballots from other sources supported by the system as specified by the manufacturer) that includes the votes cast for each selection, the count of undervotes, and the count of overvotes - v.
-Be capable of producing a consolidated printed report of the combination of overvotes for any contest that is selected by an authorized official (e.g., the number of overvotes in a given contest combining candidate A and candidate B, combining candidate A and candidate C, etc.) - vi.
-Produce all system audit information required in Subsection 5.4 in the form of printed reports, or in electronic memory for printing centrally - vii.
-Prevent data from being altered or destroyed by report generation, or by the transmission of results over telecommunications lines - c.
-For all systems, there shall be a complete accounting of undervotes for N of M contests as well as races involving only one voting choice3.
-In a "vote for N" contest, where L votes are recorded and L<N, the undervotes = N-L. In a "vote for 3" contest, votes would be recorded as follows: - A vote for no candidates = 3 undervotes. - A vote for 1 candidate = 2 undervotes. - A vote for 2 candidates = 1 undervote. - d.
-In addition, all precinct count voting systems shall: - i.
-Prevent the printing of reports and the unauthorized extraction of data prior to the official close of the polls
+Support geographic reporting, which requires the reporting of all results for each contest at the precinct level and additional jurisdictional levels - b.
+Produce a printed report of the number of ballots counted by each tabulator - c.
+Produce a printed report for each tabulator of the results of each contest that includes the votes cast for each selection, the count of undervotes, and the count of overvotes - d.
+Produce a consolidated printed report of the results for each contest of all votes cast (including the count of ballots from other sources supported by the system as specified by the manufacturer) that includes the votes cast for each selection, the count of undervotes, and the count of overvotes

-3 The italicized text in Section 2.4.3 is based on EAC Decision on Request for Interpretation 2007-06, http://www.eac.gov/assets/1/Page/EAC%20Decision%20on%20Recording%20and%20Reporting%20Undervotes.pdf.
+- e.
+Be capable of producing a consolidated printed report of the combination of overvotes for any contest that is selected by an authorized official (e.g., the number of overvotes in a given contest combining candidate A and candidate B, combining candidate A and candidate C, etc.) - f.
+Produce all system audit information required in Subsection 5.4 in the form of printed reports, or in electronic memory for printing centrally - g.
+Prevent data from being altered or destroyed by report generation, or by the transmission of results over telecommunications lines

+For all systems, there shall be a complete accounting of undervotes for N of M contests as well as races involving only one voting choice.
+In a "vote for N" contest, where L votes are recorded and L < N, the undervotes = N - L. In a "vote for 3" contest, votes would be recorded as follows:

+- A vote for no candidates = 3 undervotes.

+- A vote for 1 candidate = 2 undervotes.

+- A vote for 2 candidates = 1 undervote.

+In addition, all precinct count voting systems shall:

-- ii.
-Provide a means to extract information from a transportable programmable memory device or data storage medium for vote consolidation - iii.
-Consolidate the data contained in each unit into a single report for the polling place when more than one voting machine or precinct tabulator is used - iv.
+- h.
+Prevent the printing of reports and the unauthorized extraction of data prior to the official close of the polls - i.
+Provide a means to extract information from a transportable programmable memory device or data storage medium for vote consolidation - j.
+Consolidate the data contained in each unit into a single report for the polling place when more than one voting machine or precinct tabulator is used - k.
 Prevent data in transportable memory from being altered or destroyed by report generation, or by the transmission of official results over telecommunications lines